I get pushed out of shape and it’s hard to steer when I get rubber in all four gears – The Beach Boys, 1963

 The intricate harmonies of The Beach Boy’s tales of surf and strip were but a distant memory, replaced on the radio by the plaintive whining of John Denver and James Taylor.
 Time to leave Modesto.

 Pick of the pack?
-Two.
-Plus one.
+Three, plus one.

 With the exception of the faux hood vents, the unpretentious Chevelle was the real deal.
 The 396 Mark IV Porcupine Turbo-Jet V8 was easily the equal of any of its competitors and the trimmer, less unwieldy overall length, a full 10” (255 mm) shorter than most rivals, was icing on the cake.